 All other devices on the Genius Bus (at SBA #1-29) that control discrete outputs need to be properly configured in order to handle the two sets of output data they will be receiving from SBA#30 and SBA#31.
 This parameter is called Duplex Default State.
-Use the Genius Hand-Held Monitor (HHM) to set this parameter.
+For Genius blocks and Field Control, use the Genius Hand-Held Monitor (HHM) to set this parameter.